qmackay/paleochrono/README.md

 https://github.com/parrenin/paleochrono/
 and click on the donwload button.
 In the downloaded folder, you will find the following files:
-- README.md		: is the current documentation of paleochrono.
+- `README.md`		: is the current documentation of paleochrono.
-- LICENCE		: is the paleochrono licence file.
+- `LICENCE`		: is the paleochrono licence file.
-- paleochrono.py		: is the main paleochrono program that you will run.
+- `paleochrono.py`		: is the main paleochrono program that you will run.
-- pccfg.py, pcmath.py, pcsite.py and pcsitepair.py	: are python modules used by paleochrono.py
+- `pccfg.py`, pcmath.py, pcsite.py and pcsitepair.py	: are python modules used by paleochrono.py
-- Clean.py		: is a python script to clean a dating experiment directory
+- `Clean.py`		: is a python script to clean a dating experiment directory
+- `convert_exp_header_in_txt.py` : is a python script to convert an old experiment to the new format with name columns for .txt files
-- AICC2023-Hulu		: is an example experiment directory: it contains all the necessary numerical settings, prior information and observations for the different ice cores in the AICC2023 dating experiment and for the MSD and MSL Hulu speleothem.
+- `AICC2023-Hulu`		: is an example experiment directory: it contains all the necessary numerical settings, prior information and observations for the different ice cores in the AICC2023 dating experiment and for the MSD and MSL Hulu speleothem.
 It takes a few minutes to run an a recent computer.
-- AICC2023-LowRes : is the experiment directory used to create the AICC2023 ice core chronology.
+- `AICC2023-LowRes` : is the experiment directory used to create the AICC2023 ice core chronology.
 It uses a lower resolution than the official AICC2023 experiment so that it runs faster.
-- Hulu_MSL : is an experiment directory used in the Paleochrono-1.1 article for only the Hulu/MSL speleothem.
+- `Hulu_MSL` : is an experiment directory used in the Paleochrono-1.1 article for only the Hulu/MSL speleothem.
 It is a simple example that you can follow when you date only one record from a simple archive.
+- `EN18208` and `EN18218` : are two one-site experiments with C14 ages.

 What do I need to run paleochrono?
 ----------------------------------